helios-ag/FMElfinderBundle/docs/tinymce-integration.md

 helper.
 Use the versions already managed by your application; the bundle does not replace them with CDN copies.

+The helper loads its adapter from `fm_elfinder.assets_path` (the same prefix the elFinder manager page uses).
+With the default `elfinder:install` layout the files live in the web-root `bundles/` directory, so set `assets_path: /` unless your application serves bundle assets from a custom location.

 ```twig
 <link rel="stylesheet" href="{{ asset('/bundles/fmelfinder/css/elfinder.min.css') }}">
 <link rel="stylesheet" href="{{ asset('/bundles/fmelfinder/css/theme.css') }}">